Latent Space Smoothing for Individually Fair Representations: Background

-Normalizing flows, such as Glow~\citep{kingma2018glow}, recently emerged as a promising approach for generative modeling due to their exact log-likelihood evaluation, efficient inference and synthesis, and useful latent space for downstream tasks.
-Unlike GANs~\citep{goodfellow2014generative} or VAEs~\citep{kingma2014auto}, normalizing flows are bijective models consisting of an encoder $\glowenc : \inputspace \rightarrow \glowspace$ and a decoder $\glowdec : \glowspace \rightarrow \inputspace$ for which $\inputpoint = \glowdec\left(\glowenc\left(\inputpoint\right)\right)$.
-The latent space of Glow captures important attributes of the data, which enables latent space interpolation such as, \eg manipulating the skin color of a person in an image.
-While attribute manipulation via latent space interpolation has also been investigated in the fairness context for GANs and VAEs~\citep{kim2018interpretability, denton2019detecting, balakrishnan2020towards, joo2020gender, ramaswamy2021fair}, the key advantage of Glow is the existence of an encoder (unlike GANs, which cannot represent an input point in the latent space efficiently) and the bijectivity of the end-to-end model (VAEs cannot reconstruct the input point exactly).
-Our key idea is to leverage Glow to define the similarity between two images by interpolating along the directions defined by certain sensitive attributes in the latent space.
+\textbf{Generative modeling} {} Normalizing flows, such as Glow~\cite{kingma2018glow}, recently emerged as a promising generative modeling approach due to their exact log-likelihood evaluation, efficient inference and synthesis, and useful latent space for downstream tasks.
+Unlike GANs~\cite{goodfellow2014generative} or VAEs~\cite{kingma2014auto}, normalizing flows are bijective models consisting of an encoder $\glowenc \colon \inputspace \rightarrow \generativespace$ and a decoder $\glowdec \colon \generativespace \rightarrow \inputspace$ for which $\inputpoint = \glowdec\left(\glowenc\left(\inputpoint\right)\right)$.
+Glow's input space $\mathbb{R}^n$ and latent space $\mathbb{R}^q$ have the same dimensionalities $n = q$.
+Its latent space captures important data attributes, thus enabling latent space interpolation such as changing the age of a person in an image.
+While attribute manipulation via latent space interpolation has also been investigated in the fairness context for GANs and VAEs~\cite{balakrishnan2020towards,denton2019detecting,joo2020gender,kim2018interpretability,li2021discover,ramaswamy2021fair}, Glow's key advantages are the existence of an encoder (unlike GANs, which cannot represent an input point in the latent space efficiently) and the bijectivity of the end-to-end model (VAEs cannot reconstruct the input point exactly).
+Our key idea is to leverage Glow to define image similarity by interpolating along the directions defined by certain sensitive attributes in the latent space.